STAT545-UBC-hw-2018-19/hw01-rachlobay/545_hw1_rmarkdown_dataset.md

 ![](545_hw1_rmarkdown_dataset_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

+What can we see?
+One thing to note is that there appears to be a linear relationship between **Petal.Width** and **Petal.Length**.
+This makes sense because we would suspect that as petal with increases, petal length would increase too.

 ### Regression model
-The pairs plot leads us into the last topic, which is regression.
+The pairs plot leads into the last topic, which is regression.

 To investigate the impact of the other variables on **Petal.Width**, we can create a regression model for **Petal.Width** on **Petal.Length**, **Sepal.Length**, and **Sepal.Width**.
 We can compare the resulting p-values to a significance level (typically, $\alpha = 0.05$) to see if the **Petal.Length**, **Sepal.Length**, and **Sepal.Width** impact the **Petal.Width** for our chosen signficance level.